Esther Veronin

-Esther Veronin (born 11 March 1987), is a Taiwanese director, singer, actress and CEO of entertainment startup Meimeiwawa Multimedia.
+Esther Veronin (born 11 March 1987), is a Taiwanese-American director, singer, actress and CEO of entertainment startup Meimeiwawa Multimedia.
 She is the elder sister of singer Lara Veronin.

 Career

 In May 2013, Veronin and sister Lara Veronin founded Meimeiwawa Multimedia, (妹妹娃娃多媒體 (mèimèi wáwá dūo méi tǐ); "Meiwa Media" for short), an entertainment and lifestyle themed start-up that creates multimedia content.
 Esther, as CEO and co-founder has directed all short and long-form content produced by Meimeiwawa, including their entries in the Taipei stop of the 48-hour film project, as well as their award-winning contribution to the Tainan 39 Hour Short Film Contestival, for which they received the accolade of ‘Best Cinematography’ in 2015.

 In 2015, the sisters introduced a new online web series called ‘Meiwa Diaries’ under a new concept ‘Faux reality’, which depicts snippets of their daily lives in a partly fictional manner.

 One of their first international film project was "Taipei As We Know It (TAWKI), an English-language webseries set in Taipei, Taiwan touching on social issues and quirks of the sisters' homeland, Taipei.

 In 2018, Veronin wrote, directed, and produced her first feature-length film, "Tomorrow's Star", which starred her sister Lara and combined the music from Lara's third solo album "Thousand-Faced Beast" into a cinematic visual album.